A shining example of applied know-how

 Women were among those trained in electrical and mechanical disciplines and placed into construction roles—a first for the country.
 Nearly one-third of all mechanical assistants we hired were women.

-With support from Oman’s Ministry of Manpower and our customer, Bechtel’s construction trainees spent four to six months learning carpentry, masonry, machinery operation, electrical, and other skills.
+With support from Oman’s Ministry of Manpower and our customer, Bechtel’s construction trainees spent four to six months learning carpentry, masonry, machinery operation, and electrical.
+The courses included four- to six-month classroom and on-the-job training sessions tailored to local craft skills.
+We also offered courses in environmental, safety, and health practices; financial literacy; English; and—to prepare workers for careers after we complete construction—computers.
 It was the first program of its kind in the Batinah region.

 Supporting the local economy